 How to use Our World in Data in your presentations, in your writing, and your web articles and blog.

-The normal case – save as an image: It is straightforward to make static versions of Our World In Data visualizations in web articles, text documents or presentations.
-Just click on ‘PNG’ below the chart and the static version of the chart is shown in a new tab of your browser.
-You can then right-click on the chart and chose ‘Save image as’ to save it on your computer.
+The normal case – save as an image: It is straightforward to make static versions of Our World in Data visualizations.
+Just click the downward arrow below the visualization and then chose ‘PNG’.
 Try it out on the map below.

 In case you need to edit the chart further: Click on SVG and the chart will open as a Scalable Vector Graphic (.svg) file in a new tab in your browser.
 You can then save it in your browser – through “save page as” – and you will have a vector graphic of the chart that you can then edit in Inkscape (free), Adobe Illustrator or similar software.